TheAzouz/CS401-Extension-of-Friendship-and-mobility/index.md

 We make the hypothesis that the behavior is the same and we test it.
 The null hypothesis is that friends don't have any influence on a user's movement.
 After confirming that our data distribution is not normal (using a Kolmogorov Smirnov test), we use a Wilcoxon test to check whether friends have influence or not on the movement of a people.
 The result is interesting : having found a p-value of 0.0, we strongly reject the hypothesis and we conclude that even if the general behavior seems the same, the quantitative results show the contary.
 ### 2) Place checkin patterns :
+- For the two remaining parts, we will only be working with the dataset containing only checkins with friends.
+We make this choice because the goal of the paper is to predict mobility and see the influence of friends.
+- To be able to find place patterns, we categorize our dataset:
+    - places into different types : `Eat` ,`Study` , `Drink`,`Culture`,`Home`, `Move`,`Consume`,`Work`,`Entertain`,`Sport`
+    - day of the week into two types : `Working days`,`Week end day`
+    - time of the day : `day`,`night`
+- Then, we will study the probability that people meet in different places as a function of:
+    - Time of the day
+    - Day of the week

 - Bulleted